pikweeen/obsidian-vaults/Eric_VA_career/README.md

 Now you should have one `.assets` with its `.resource`.
 The `.assets`'s name should already exist in the game files, and the `.resource` should be some random shit you made up.
 Ideally one mod folder would have several.

-You can follow the [[README#How to load a mod|How to Load a Mod]] section to check whether it worked.
+You can follow the [How to load a mod](#How to Load a Mod) section to check whether it worked.

 Have fun :)